NeuroTechX/ntx_slack_archive/devices.md

 >
 I then use single trial classification as a metric for signal quality, since more noise would lead to lower classification performances.

+9/25/2017 8:25 AM

+ **alexandre.barachant** :

+ >These resuslts are just for teasing, but i'm currently setting up the benchmark and recording data on several subjects